Marble (toy)

-In the North of England the objects and the game are called "taws", with larger taws being called "bottle washers" after the use of a marble in Codd-neck bottles, which were often collected for play.

 Games

 History

 In the early twentieth century, small balls of stone from about 2500 BCE, identified by archaeologists as marbles, were found by excavation near Mohenjo-daro, in a site associated with the Indus Valley civilization.
+In modern India the game is called "kanche".
 Marbles are often mentioned in Roman literature, as in Ovid's poem "Nux" (which mentions playing the game with walnuts), and there are many examples of marbles from excavations of sites associated with Chaldeans of Mesopotamia and ancient Egypt.
 They were commonly made of clay, stone or glass.
 Marbles arrived in Britain, imported from the Low Countries, during the medieval era.

 In 1503, the town council of Nuremberg, Germany, limited the playing of marble games to a meadow outside the town.
 The name "marble", used for the little toy balls, comes from this region and era, and refers to such balls being made of marble.
 At this point, marbles were made in mills and quarries by polishing small fragments of real stone like marble, agate, alabaster, limestone, and even brass.

 It is unknown where marbles were first manufactured.
 A German glassblower invented marble scissors, a device for making marbles, in 1846.
 Ceramic marbles entered inexpensive mass production in the 1870s.

 The game has become popular throughout the US and other countries.
 The first mass-produced toy marbles (clay) made in the US were made in Akron, Ohio, by S. C. Dyke, in the early 1890s.
 Some of the first US-produced glass marbles were also made in Akron by James Harvey Leighton.
 In 1903, Martin Frederick Christensen—also of Akron—made the first machine-made glass marbles on his patented machine.
 His company, M. F. Christensen & Son Co., manufactured millions of toy and industrial glass marbles until they ceased operations in 1917.
 The next US company to enter the glass marble market was Akro Agate.
 This company was started by Akronites in 1911, but located in Clarksburg, West Virginia.
-Today, there are only two American-based toy marble manufacturers: Jabo Vitro in Reno, Ohio, and Marble King, in Paden City, West Virginia.
+Today, there is only one American-based toy marble manufacturer: Marble King, in Paden City, West Virginia.